Lucy Jane Bledsoe: Career and honors

 In 1985, she received the PEN Syndicated Fiction Award.
 In 1995, Bledsoe published Sweat: Stories and a Novella, which helped her garner her first Lambda Literary Award finalist title.
 In 1997, she wrote her first adult novel Working Parts, for which she received the 1998 Stonewall Book Award - the American Library Association Gay/Lesbian/Bisexual Award for Literature.
 In 2002, Bledsoe was awarded a California Arts Council fellowship in literature.

-Bledsoe's 2002 children's book Hoop Girlz, about a ten-year-old girl who loves playing basketball but doesn't make the school team, was selected as one of Booklist 's Top 10 Sports Books for Youth of the year and featured among Core Collection: Sports Fiction for Girls.
+Bledsoe's 2002 children's book Hoop Girlz, about a ten-year-old girl who loves playing basketball but doesn't make the school team, was selected as one of Booklists Top 10 Sports Books for Youth of the year and featured among Core Collection: Sports Fiction for Girls.

 Bledsoe has written four books about Antarctica: The Big Bang Symphony; The Ice Cave: A Woman's Adventures from the Mojave to the Antarctic; How to Survive in Antarctica; and The Antarctic Scoop.

-Bledsoe's autobiographical young adult novel, No Stopping Us Now, which is about love, basketball, and activism, was published in April 2022.
+Bledsoe's autobiographical young adult novel No Stopping Us Now, which is about love, basketball, and activism, was published in April 2022.

 Bledsoe's books and stories have been translated into Japanese, Chinese, Spanish, German, and Dutch.
 She has been given two National Science Foundation artist and writers in Antarctica fellowships.